-A Vietnam War Mystery: Ghosts and Terrifying Screams in the Dark Jungle.
+Vietnam War ‘Operation Wandering Souls’: Terrifying Screams in the Dark Jungle.

 Above Photo: Valerie Bentson and Dan Renalds during the filming of MIA: A Greater Evil, in the dead of night in the jungle.

-Called Operation ‘Wandering Souls’, it played on the strong cultural-religious beliefs of the Vietnamese that those who die in battle are not ‘at rest’ until they have been properly buried in the earth of their homeland.
+‘Wandering Souls’ exploited the strong cultural-religious belief of the Vietnamese that those who died in battle were not ‘at rest’ until they had been properly buried in the earth of their homeland.

-Failure to do this means the soldiers’ souls remain lost and wandering, in pain and suffering where they died.
-In this case, and also relevant for our film – in the jungles of Vietnam, Laos and Cambodia.
+Failure to do this meant the soldiers’ souls remained lost and wandering, in pain and suffering where they had died.
+In this case, and also relevant for our film, M.I.A.
+A Greater Evil – in the jungles of Vietnam, Laos and Cambodia.

-To exploit the same Vietnamese taboos, during the war, the US devised Operation Wandering Souls to broadcast extremely scary music, screams and ghostly conversations into the jungle at night when they knew the Viet Cong or the NVA were close.
+To exploit these Vietnamese taboos, during the war, the US devised Operation Wandering Souls to broadcast extremely scary music, screams and ghostly conversations into the jungle at night when they knew the Viet Cong or the NVA were close.